Celebrity Home Entertainment

 Celebrity Home Entertainment (also known as simply Celebrity Video), founded by Noel C. Bloom in 1987, was a home video distributor specializing in mostly obscure material from around the world, as well as B-grade action films and softcore adult fare.
-They also distributed some material that was very popular at the time of its original release, including BraveStarr, Filmation's Ghostbusters, COPS and the 1987 G.I.
+They also distributed some material that was popular at the time of its original release, including BraveStarr, Filmation's Ghostbusters, COPS and the 1987 G.I.
 Joe movie.
 It was formed after he left International Video Entertainment, which was sold off to Carolco Pictures in 1986.
-In 1987, the company offered the rights to the Video Gems catalog for Chapter 11 bankruptcy proceedings, but the company had withdrawn the offer after a lawsuit last week.
+In 1987, the company offered the rights to the Video Gems catalog for Chapter 11 bankruptcy proceedings, but the company had withdrawn the offer after a lawsuit.